Antoniomora95/adventJS-2022/README.md

 ## Prerequisites

 You must have Node.js installed on your machine in order to run the scripts, you can get it here: https://nodejs.org/en/download/
+### Please be sure to install  NodeJS 15+  since methods like replaceAll are available from there upwards.

 ## Steps to run a script